 - Complete training your training – RIIWHS201E, RIICOM201E, RIIWHS205E & RIIWHS206.
 This training, usually requiring pre-reading material, in class + outdoor training and a final practical assessment, which is completed on a separate day.
 Find out more here.

 - Take the next step up from Traffic Controller work – RIIWHS201E, RIICOM201E, RIIRIS301E, RIIWHS302E, RIIWHS303.
 Completing this additional training will give you an edge over just completing the basic Traffic Controller course.
 This course provides extra duties and usually conducted by supervisors to learn how to implement traffic control plans.
 It’s a more high-level course that focuses on safety and implementing a traffic control plan – rather than how to safely control the flow of traffic as a worker.

 Contact Upskill Institute To Learn More And Explore Our Traffic Controller Courses

 At Upskill Institute, our nationally-recognised training curriculum is approved by Safework NSW and will ensure you know you need to know to direct traffic, keep road users safe, use portable devices, implement traffic control plans, and qualify for jobs that require you to control traffic, such as construction work on roads.

 We also offer White Card training, and allow our students to combine White Card training and assessment with traffic controller accreditation.
 Once you have successfully completed the course and its units of competency, you will get a Statement of Completion and Statement of Training for both White Card and Traffic Control training.
 Explore our courses on our website now.
 Got questions?
+Ready to become a road traffic controller in Sydney?
 Please contact us to call us at (02) 8580 2250 for more information.